 The Division may authorize initiation of project work prior to the Effective Date of the Grant Award Agreement if damage to, or loss of the property would likely otherwise occur.
 Such authorization must be secured prior to the initiation of work and shall apply only to work to be undertaken during the period after legislative appropriation for funding is made.

-The Grantee must request such authorization in writing and must document the imminent threat to the property by submission of a letter or report from a licensed architect, structural engineer, specialty engineer, or geomorphologist, as applicable, clearly describing the conditions constituting the threat.
+The Grantee must request such authorization in writing and must document the imminent threat to the property by submission of a letter or report from a licensed architect, structural engineer, specialty engineer or geomorphologist, as applicable, clearly describing the conditions constituting the threat.

 The Division shall review the documentation provided by the Grantee and make a determination regarding justification for requested authorization.
 The written determination of the Division shall be final.
 Any authorization granted for work initiated prior to the Effective Date of the Grant Award Agreement shall apply only to that work addressing the conditions contributing to the identified threat to the property.
 All proposed corrective measures shall meet applicable Preservation Standards.